-Ref No. 6.4 Annual Monitoring Indicator Monitoring Targe + Monitoring Trigger

-LOCAL: Percentage of vacant retail units within the primary shopping frontage of the town and district centre boundaries.
-Monitoring Target A decrease in the vacancy rates within the primary shopping frontage of town and district centres.
+Ref No. 6.4 Annual Monitoring Indicator Monitoring Target Monitoring Trigger LOCAL: Percentage of vacant retail units within the primary shopping frontage of the town and district centre boundaries.
+A decrease in the vacancy rates within the primary shopping frontage of town and district centres.
 An increase in the vacancy rates recorded for 2 consecutive years within the primary shopping frontage of town and district centres.

-Performance

-AMR 1: 2018 - 2019 AMR 2: 2019 - 2020

-With the exception of Penarth, which has seen a fall in vacancy rates since 2018 of 2.7%, all of the other town and district retail centres have seen an increase in vacancy rates within their primary frontages between 2018 and 2019.
+Performance AMR 1: 2018 - 2019 AMR 2: 2019 - 2020 With the exception of Penarth, which has seen a fall in vacancy rates since 2018 of 2.7%, all of the other town and district retail centres have seen an increase in With the exception of High St / Broad St which has seen an increase in vacancy rates of 5.1%, all of the other town and district centres have maintained the previous vacancy rates within their primary frontages between 2018 and 2019.
 However, the monitoring target of increases over two successive years has not been exceeded.
-With the exception of High St / Broad St which has seen an increase in vacancy rates of 5.1%, all of the other town and district centres have maintained the previous year's vacancy rate within their primary frontages between 2019 and 2020.
-However, the monitoring trigger of increases over two successive years has not been exceeded.

-Relevant LDP Policies

-Strategic Policies: SP1, SP6

-Managing Growth: MG12, MG14, MD1 , MD5.

-SA objectives: 2, 4, 5, 14.

-Analysis